- November 5, 2020

 Causes of Foundation Cracks

 - Earthquakes.
 While relatively rare in the Mid-Atlantic, earthquakes do happen, and can crack your foundation.
+New cracks caused by earthquakes combined with water infiltration can create a problem.

 Vertical Foundation Cracks